Scouting in Virginia: National Capital Area Council

 The National Capital Area Council (NCAC) within the Northeast Region that serves Scouts in the Washington, D.C., Maryland, Virginia, and the United States Virgin Islands.
 The council offers extensive training, and administrative support to units.
 It is rated as a "Class 100" council by the National Council (headquarters office), which denotes that the NCAC is among the very largest in the country.
 Chartered in 1911, it is also one of the oldest.
 The council is divided into 23 districts serving ten counties in Northern Virginia, six counties in Maryland, the District of Columbia, and the US Virgin Islands.
 The council has a 2.5 to 1 ratio of youth members to adult leaders, which is among the highest of all the councils.
 The youth retention rate approaches 80%.

 Sequoyah Council

 Sequoyah Council serves Scouts in Tennessee and Virginia.

 Shenandoah Area Council

-Headquartered in Winchester, Virginia the Shenandoah Area Council serves Scouts in Clarke, Frederick, Page, Rappahannock, Shenandoah, and Warren counties in Virginia and Berkeley, Morgan and Jefferson Counties in West Virginia.
+Headquartered in Winchester, Virginia the Shenandoah Area Council serves Scouts in Clarke, Frederick, Page, Rappahannock, Shenandoah, and Warren counties in Virginia and Berkeley, Morgan and Jefferson Counties in West Virginia, Washington County in Maryland and Fulton County and the southern part of Franklin County in Pennsylvania.
+In 2023 the Mason-Dixon Council merged with Shenandoah Area Council.